Mark Sandelin ’75 – Chairman

-Simon is the University of Auckland representative on the School Board.
+Simon is the University of Auckland representative on the Board.

-Jodie joined the Board in 2022 and is a member of the Development and Education Committees, as well as chairing the Digital Technologies Committee.
+Jodie joined the Board in 2022, and is a member of the Succession & Remuneration, Disciplinary & Enrolment, Development, and Education Committees, as well as chairing the Digital Technologies Committee.

 Jodie has a management consulting background at KPMG in London and Europe.
-She was at Air NZ where she was Chief People Office from 2014-2020.
-She is currently the Chief People Officer at Vodafone, her remit includes Corporate Affairs, Human Resources, Property and Health and Safety.
+She was Chief People Officer at Air NZ from 2016-2020, and is currently Chief People Officer at Vodafone, where her remit includes Corporate Affairs, Human Resources, Property, and Health and Safety.

-Jodie whakapapas to Ngai Tahu, is a Trustee of the Te RouRou (Vodafone) Foundation, is a member of Global Women and a member of the Auckland University Business School Advisory Council.
+Jodie is proud of her whakapapa to Ngai Tahu, is a Trustee of the Te RouRou (Vodafone) Foundation, is a member of Global Women and a member of the Auckland University Business School Advisory Council.

-Jodie has three children, daughter Francesca, and sons Louis and Freddie who are in Forms 4 and 6 respectively at Auckland Grammar School.
+Jodie has three children, daughter Francesca, and sons Louis and Freddie, who are in Form 5 and 7 respectively at the School.